whatisnuclear/website/waste.md

 </caption>
 </figure>

-After cooling in the spent fuel pool for several years, nuclear waste is moved into large concrete canisters called dry casks.
+After cooling in the spent fuel pool for 5-8 years, nuclear waste is moved into large concrete canisters called dry casks.
 These casks hold several spent fuel assemblies each.

 <figure>